renegadevi/scripts-and-snippets/MacOS/install-macos-vmwarefusion.md

 6. Continue with the VMware Tools installer

 7. You'll get popup(s) with "System Extension Blocked" during the installer.

     1. Press "Open Security Preferences" and unlock the settings to press "Allow"

     2. The VMWare Tools Installer will finish as system preferences will prompt to require you rebooting before it can be used, press "Restart" to reboot.

-8. Once rebooted, Accessibility Access will propmt you to allow it.
+8. Once rebooted, Accessibility Access will prompt you to allow it.

-    1. Press "Open System Preferences", unlock settings and mark the checkbox to allow VMWare to control the behaviour.
+9. Press "Open System Preferences", unlock settings and mark the checkbox to allow VMWare to control the behaviour.

 9. Done.
 Take a new Snapshot.